moke8198/moke8198.github.io/_posts/2017-08-06-The-Romantic-Music-of-Bach.md

 title:  "The Romantic Interpretation of Bach"
 crawlertitle: "The Romantic Interpretation of Bach"
 summary: "opinions are my own"
 excerpt: "My first post!
-My ideas of performing Bach in a fresh and exciting way"
+My ideas of performing Bach in a fresh and exciting way."
 date:   2017-08-06 17:09:47 +0800
 categories: posts
 tags: 'interpretation'